 THAT SISTER THANG by LINDIWE MUELLER-WESTERNHAGEN & DALE WINTON

 SPADE by CARLY POPE

-Our Top 5 will receive feedback on their scripts from our Judges along with free film festival tickets to one of these international festivals: Edinburgh, New Orleans, Raindance, Vancouver, Tampere, and The Macoproject LA.
+Our Top 5 Finalists receive feedback on their scripts from our Judges along with a host of script development prizes.

-• Can you tell us a little bit about A Young Man’s Game?
+• Can you tell us a little bit about A Champ?
 What is the story about and how did you come up with the idea?

 Jake doesn’t want to be sitting in a parked car with his dad watching kids playing football in the cold.
 He wants to be at his friend Ryan’s house playing video games, or riding around on the back of his stepdad’s motorbike.
 But his dad has big plans for Jake.
 He wants his son to have the life that he never did, to have the opportunities that he never had, and to become the person that he never was, whether Jake likes it or not…

 I’ve always enjoyed dialogue-driven films with single or limited locations.
 I wanted to write my own but I didn’t know where to set it.
 After watching Two Cars, One Night (Taika Waititi’s Oscar-nominated short), it got me thinking about what kind of story I could tell with a similar set-up (kid, car, plenty of dialogue).
-That idea eventually became A Young Man’s Game.
+That idea eventually became Champ.

 • What made you want to enter it into our Short Film Fund?